forestryio/forestry.io/hugo/content/blog/build-a-json-api-with-hugo-1.md

     {{- .Scratch.SetInMap "output" "data" (.Scratch.Get "data") -}}
     {{- .Scratch.Get "output" | jsonify -}}

 This is a more idiomatic way to create JSON output.
 Since JSON is fundamentally a data format and was designed to be easy for machines to process, we should expect `jsonify` to do a better job of marshaling our JSON than the built-by-hand templates demonstrated earlier in this article.
-And while it may be a little less obvious to a beginner, using this strategy makes it much easier to change our data structure in the future, and not have to worry about silly things like curly braces and removing trailing commas.
+And while it may be a little less obvious to a beginner, using this strategy makes it much easier to change our data structure in the future, and not have to worry about silly things like avoiding trailing commas.

 Happy coding!